anhkhoadx/ProximalAPI-Docs/README.md

 ####3.
 Pins

-A pin is an information token that is attached to a Wireless Name or a Hardware ID
+A pin is an information token that is attached to a Wireless Name or a Hardware ID, or a combination of both Wireless Name and Hardware ID.
+Pins are the basic unit that is accepted by the API.
+Pins are designed to hold ID strings or linkages to any content that is hosted anywhere on the internet.

 #####Pin types